Tyrrrz/CliWrap/Readme.md

         .Set("GIT_AUTHOR_EMAIL", "john@email.com"));
 ```

-> 💡 Configured environment variables are applied on top of those inherited from the parent process.
+> 💡 Environment variables configured using `WithEnvironmentVariables(...)` are applied on top of those inherited from the parent process.
-> If you provide a variable with the same name as one of the inherited variables, the provided value will take precedence.
-> Additionally, you can also remove an inherited variable by setting its value to `null`.
+> If you need to remove an inherited variable, simply set its value to `null`.

 #### `WithCredentials(...)`

-Sets domain, name and password of the user, under whom the child process will be started.
+Sets domain, name and password of the user, under whom the child process is started.

 **Default**: no credentials.